 I’ve also been asked for some “after you read” response activities for this book, so I’ve bundled the two together at a discounted price.
 See what you think!
 CLICK HERE for the novel study or HERE for the bundle.
 Just want the “after you read” activities?
 CHECK THEM OUT!

 Want to get a copy for yourself?
-Here is a direct link to Amazon (disclosure: This IS an affiliate link).
+Here is a direct link to my Amazon storefront (disclosure: This IS an affiliate link).